NUBYRA/CarND-Behavioral-Cloning/readme.md

 ![alt text][image4] ![alt text][image5]

-3. Random image translation was applied (model.py line 48-55) to optimize recovery from sharp many turns seen on especially Track 2.
-Below is an original and random translation.

-![alt text][image4] ![alt text][image6]

-4. Random Shadow was applied (model.py line 65-74) to immitate other driving conditions such as dark pathway.
-Below is an original and random shadow.

-![alt text][image4] ![alt text][image7]

-5. Random Brightness was applied (model.py line 57-63) to immitate other driving conditions such as sunny day, rainy day and etc. Below is an original and random brightness.

-![alt text][image4] ![alt text][image8]

 Data Preprocessing:

 1. To focus just on the road the top 60 pixels and bottom 25 pixels were cropped [model.py line 22-23].Below is an original and cropped.